sankar-1776/Wissensbar/README.md

  ---

 ## Downloading the Wissensbar Calculator:
 Have you ever come across a point in time when you hated installing a program onto the hard-drive of your computer?
 Frankly, I have.
 It can be irritating.
 So I said, don't install it!
-Why don't I create my prject so that it can be installed without the user facing any problem of running a Setup Wizard, and stuff.
+Why don't I create my project so that it can be installed without the user facing any problem of running a Setup Wizard, and stuff.

 So yeah!
 When you download the Wissensbar Calculator, just double click the application and you are on your way!!!

+After downloading the Wissensbar Calculator, when running it for the first time, you may come accross a dialogue saying that Windows Protected You (if you are on a Windows), or a message saying that this may be an unsafe file by your computer.
+This goes to show that your computer is trying to keep you safe, and it's very good if this happens.
+What you should do if you are running Windows is click on **More Info** and then on **Run Anyway**.
+I assure you that this program has no virus or similar malware, and is composed only of Python code that calculates and improves the user interface.
+If you want more info on this, please email me at the emails given in the following part

+---

 ## Contacting Me:
 - You could contect me at *write.secret.gov@gmail.com*;